Here are some diagrams (work in progress) that seek to clarify how the FairPay Pricing process works. This first chart shows the core process:

 - If the price is considered High-Fair, offers are continued, and even better premium offers might be extended (including higher value products/services, more time to try before pricing, etc.).
 Use of a premium tier gives added incentive for the buyer to pay the maximum he thinks fair.

 - If the price is considered Un-Fair, the FairPay privileges are revoked, and the buyer goes back to the conventional pay wall (at least for a time).
 That gives the buyer an incentive to be at least minimally fair.
+(Note that such downgrades can be handled gently, such as with a probationary period in which the customer is warned that more favorable pricing is needed to maintain the FairPay privilege.)

 This process is generally best applied in combination with conventional fixed pricing (as with a pay wall).
 That gives a clear alternative, and clear consequences for not paying at a level the seller can consider to be fair.
 It establishes a clear reference price to use as a starting point for FairPay pricing considerations (it need not be taken as a minimum, since there may often be good reasons to pay less).
 The conventional pricing remains a real alternative for any buyers for whom the FairPay process is ill-suited or unappealing.
 Such a combined process is shown below.